day8/re-frame/README.md

 re-frame
 provides the conveyance of the data around the loop - the equivalent of gravity, evaporation and convection.
-You design what's flowing and then you hang functions off the loop at various points to compute the data's phase changes (again, data coordinates code).
+You design what's flowing and then you hang functions off the loop at various points to compute the data's phase changes (again, data flow coordinates code).

 Sure, right now, you're thinking "lazy sod - make a proper Computer Science-y diagram".
 But, no.
 Joe Armstrong says "don't break the laws of physics" - I'm sure